This page describes how you should prepare for ScalaBridge: software to install and things to read.

 -

-For either online or in-person sessions, once you have a development environment download (or fork or clone, if you are familiar with Git) the Creative Scala template to get a simple Scala project (with some reasonably appealing output).
-You may need to install the JDK as well, if your computer doesn’t already have it installed.
+If you joining the Foundations track (learning to program), download (or fork or clone, if you are familiar with Git) the Creative Scala template to get a simple Scala project (with some reasonably appealing output).